 How Will a Lawyer Help You with Your Chapter 7 Case?

 While you are not legally required to have a lawyer to file for bankruptcy, consulting with an experienced bankruptcy attorney will ensure you fully understand your legal options and avoid potential mistakes.
 The filing process is intensive, and you’ll need to ensure you have the proper documentation in place to successfully file and have your debt eliminated.

 Because of the steps involved, working with a lawyer will significantly decrease the stress you experience.
 They’ll be able to guide you through the process and make sure everything is in line prior to making an official submission.
 They’ll also have a comprehensive understanding of the state laws that apply to your situation, so you won’t lose assets you don’t have to.

 Baltimore Legal Representation You Can Trust

 We understand how overwhelming it can feel when you’re facing filing for bankruptcy.
-When you work with a Baltimore Chapter 7 bankruptcy lawyer from Belsky, Weinberg & Horowitz, LLC, we’ll support you ever step of the way and do what we can to secure your future.
-To learn more about your legal rights and options regarding filing for bankruptcy in Maryland, schedule a consultation with us today.
+When you work with a Baltimore Chapter 7 bankruptcy lawyer from Belsky & Horowitz, LLC, we’ll support you every step of the way and do what we can to secure your future.
+To learn more about your legal rights and options in Maryland, schedule a consultation with us today.